Testbild-synth/Hagiwo_009_030_sequencer/README.md

 One important change from HAGIWO's code is the introduction of the parameter ENCODER_COUNT_PER_ROTATION.
 Rotation encoders come in different versions, some have one click per rotation, some have two, others even have four.
 If you see multiple messages during a single turn while running the test_circuit file, set this parameter higher in all files before uploading.

-For the six channel sequencer, there are preprogrammed pattern banks you can change.
+For the six channel sequencer, there are preprogrammed pattern banks you can change (bnk1_ptn, bnk2_ptn, etc.).
 The patterns are in hexadecimal and represent 16 binary numbers.
 So for example if the number says 0x8888, this means 1000100010001000, meaning a four on the floor pattern.
 Use a [hex to binary converter](https://www.rapidtables.com/convert/number/hex-to-binary.html) to help you convert it.

 HAGIWO's version only updates the screen when the clock comes in, but I think this makes for a bad user experience so I changed it to update when you turn the encoder as well.